-Session 9/15Page 2/10 How to identify an attachment pattern – an experimental method developed by Mary Ainsworth
+Session 9/15Page 2/10 Video about attachment: an experimental method developed by Mary Ainsworth

-In this video you will see how researchers observe various interactions between children and adults, and how the children’s various reactions to separation show which attachment pattern they have formed with their caregiver.
+In this video you will see how researchers observe various interaction patterns between children and adults, and how the children’s reactions to short separations and reunions show the attachment pattern they have formed with their caregiver.

 The first example given in the video shows a secure child’s reaction to separation.
-The second example shows a child with a avoidant strategy.
+The second example shows a child with an avoidant strategy.
 The third example shows a child with an ambivalent strategy.
-For ethical reasons, there are no recordings of children in a disorganised state.
+For ethical reasons, there is no example of a child in a disorganised state.